Eldershield Upgrade Comparison : The Ultimate Guide

-And for the highest monthly payout amount (fully utilizing the Medisave cap limit), it’s Aviva Mycare again at $1,600/ month for males and $1,200/ month for females.
+And for the highest monthly payout amount, it’s Aviva MyCare again at $1,600/ month for males and $1,200/ month for females.

 3. Eldershield Supplement Features Comparison

-It’s going to be tougher if you become disabled and your children are still schooling.
+It’s tough if a person becomes disabled, and their children are still schooling.

-To give you an extra layer of support, here is what Aviva and Income will provide:
+To give an extra layer of support, here is what Aviva and Income will provide:

 Aviva — $200 per month for 36 months

-If you initially claim under 3 out of 6 Activities of daily living (ADL) and gets better (2/6 ADL), your claim will stop.
+If a person initially claims under 3 out of 6 Activities of daily living (ADL) and gets better (2/6 ADL), the payout will stop.

-But under Aviva Mycare, you’ll still be able to get 50% of the monthly benefit as you’ll probably still need help and treatment.
+But under Aviva MyCare, the patient will still be able to claim 50% of the monthly benefit since he/she will still need help and treatment.

-The usual definition of severe disability is the inability to perform 3 out of 6 ADLs.
+The usual definition for severe disability is the inability to perform 3 out of 6 ADLs.

-So for Aviva Mycare and Great Eastern’s Eldershield Comprehensive, they provide options for you to make a claim if you hit 2 out of 6 ADL instead of 3 out of 6 ADL (premium is higher but still payable with Medisave).
+So for Aviva MyCare and Great Eastern’s Eldershield Comprehensive, they do provide claim options for 2 out of 6 ADL instead of 3 out of 6 ADL (premium will be higher but still payable with Medisave).

 All 3 companies have a different premium payment period.

-If it were me, I would choose to pay the premium for life.
+For me, I choose to pay the premium for life.

-2) Since there’s premium waiver upon making a claim, I think it makes sense to have the lowest premium amount possible by stretching out your premium period.
+2) Since there’s premium waiver upon making a claim, I don’t want to pay up all the premium quickly.

 Now let’s look at discounts and perks.